aws/aws-graviton-getting-started/perfrunbook/debug_system_perf.md

   %> cd ~/aws-graviton-getting-started/perfrunbook/utilities
   %> python3 ./measure_and_plot_basic_sysstat_stats.py --stat cpu-iowait --time 60
   ```
 2. Check the `cpu-user` and `cpu-kernel` time at your chosen load point.
-Check to see if Graviton2 has higher or lower cpu time  than the x86 comparison system-under-test.
+Check to see if Graviton has higher or lower cpu time  than the x86 comparison system-under-test.
   ```bash
   # Terminal one
   %> <start load generator or benchmark>